jinmc/programmingtips/_posts/practices/2018-09-06-readmesAndMarkdowns.markdown

 `Dillinger` is also a good tool if you want to see what the markdown will actually look. https://dillinger.io/

+Also, whenever you want to put in double curly braces, jekyll will complain.
+In that case, you could put it inside raw curly braces in between ampersands.

+{% raw %}
+    {{ $variable }}
+{% endraw %}

 {% include disqus2.html %}